blackmed007/blackmed007/README.md

-# Hello there! 👋 I'm Abdelhamid, a passionate software development student.
+# Hello there! 👋
+- I'm Abdelhamid or simply Hamid, a passionate software development student.

 Welcome to my GitHub profile!